blawson69/DoorMaster/README.md

   The player will then be provided a "Break Open" button which will allow them to select the Strength skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to break a door.

   If the attempt to force the door open succeeds, there is a 20% chance to break the door (setting it to the Broken [State](#door-states)) completely, rendering the door useless.
 If a Locked door is forced open, there is also a 10% chance to destroy the lock (Disabled).

 - **Key** - This button prompts the player to enter a passphrase.
 If the passphrase is correct, the door will be unlocked.
 If the [key reset function](#keyed-doors) is off, this button will also allow the door to be locked using the passphrase as well.

 - **Disable** - This button allows an attempt to disable a trap.
 If the player controls more than one character, they will be asked to select which character is making the attempt.
 A "Disable Trap" button will then appear to allow them to select the Dexterity skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to disable a trap.

   If enabled in [config](#configuration), a fumble at disabling a trap will trigger the trap.
 - **Help** - Shows a help menu that explains the other token action buttons.

 ## Door Status

-You can see the stats for any door by using the `!door status` command with _any_ door token selected.
+You can see detailed stats for any door by using the `!door status` command with _any_ door token selected.
+This status window also comes up immediately upon [creating a new door](#door-creation).
 All post-creation modifications/updates to your doors are done through this dialog.
-You will be provided information about the door's State, locks, and traps, as well as links to lock tokens and to link other doors.
-You can also ping the door, switch and lock tokens to easily find those elements on a map that has many doors created or when you have placed locks, switches, dials, or tokens away from the door.
+You will be provided information about the door's State, locks, and traps, as well as links to lock tokens and to [link other doors](#linked-doors).

+### Labels
+You can re-label the doors and [switches](#switches) to better represent the object in use.
+For instance, a door may be a porthole or a stone slab.
+A switch might actually be a floor tile that gets depressed, or a statue's arm that works as a lever.
+To change labels, click the current label and provide a new one.

+### Pinging Tokens
+You may have door elements scattered across your map, particularly when using [switches](#switches) and [lock tokens](#lock-tokens).
+To enable location of all elements of a door, a map pin icon link (📍) is located next to the State, Switch, and External Lock output in the Status window to ping the door, switch and lock tokens, respectively.

 ## Configuration